raas-dev/configent/README.md

 On macOS, Homebrew, formulae and casks are always installed user-wide.

-On Linux distros, snaps are always installed system-wide.
+On Linux distros, flatpaks are always installed user-wide.

 ### setup_vscode